Code-Institute-Submissions/eeefitness/README.md

 My mentor suggested that I look at more efficient layouts for the About page as it would result in an unpleasant user experience for the mobile user.
 Taking my mentor’s advice on board I looked at either including Tabs or a Dashboard.
 I also looked at including a dropdown menu from the About item with three separate pages for Services, Facilities and Classes.
 Again, this seemed to require more clicks and a less pleasant experience for the user.
 Instead I opted to include information about the gym staff and services on the Home page and create five main pages: Home, Facilities, Classes, Membership, Contact Us.
 This should allow the end user to access the information that they seek with fewer clicks, hopefully leading the user toward continuing the experience.

 My mentor also helpfully showed me how to embed a Google Map in order to allow visitors to the site to locate the gym more easily.
-I included this in the Footer section of the desktop view.
+Initially I included this in the Footer section of the desktop view, however when it came to building the site I also added it to the tablet view, partially for aesthetic reasons and partially because it was pointed out to me that many tablet users use their device as a replacement for a desktop computer and therefore expect much of the functionality of the desktop view when browsing online.

 ### Wireframes: